-On a clear day Hartz Peak will give you one of the greatest views of the southern chunk of Tasmania; looking south-west you can see Federation Peak sticking out of the rolling hills like Cerberus’s rotten canine tooth, further north you might also be lucky to catch a look at Mt Anne.
-On the way to the peak you will cover some breath taking alpine scenery as well as passing Lake Esperance.
+On a clear day, Hartz Peak will give you one of the greatest views of the southern chunk of Tasmania; looking south-west you can see Federation Peak sticking out of the rolling hills like Cerberus’s rotten canine tooth, the further north you might also be lucky to catch a look at Mt Anne.
+On the way to the peak, you will cover some breathtaking alpine scenery as well as passing Lake Esperance.

-The walk is well made and fairly easy in clear weather.
-There is a 400m climb over the entire 8km length to final peak of 1255m above sea level.
-Be warned however that the weather can get hairy, with gale force winds in rougher weather.
-Regardless of the weather the walk is great; enjoy either the beautiful views or the unnerving feeling being engulfed in an abyss of darkened clouds!
+The walk is well-made and fairly easy in clear weather.
+There is a 400m climb over the entire 8km length to the final peak of 1255m above sea level.
+Be warned, however, that the weather can get hairy, with gale-force winds in rougher weather.
+Regardless of the weather, the walk is great; enjoy either the beautiful views or the unnerving feeling of being engulfed in an abyss of darkened clouds!

 View Google Map Directions

-Once back on the main track continue south for another 1km over some easy ground until reaching Ladies Tarn on your right.
-From here the track climbs a steep but short ascent of roughly 100 meters to the saddle below Hartz Peak.
-Further west below you, you can see Hartz Lake, which can be accessed taking the right hand turnoff along the cairn marked track (1.5km return from here).
+Once back on the main track, continue south for another 1km over some easy ground until reaching Ladies Tarn on your right.
+From here, the track climbs a steep but short ascent of roughly 100 meters to the saddle below Hartz Peak.
+Further west below you, you can see Hartz Lake, which can be accessed by taking the right-hand turnoff along the cairn-marked track (1.5km return from here).

-Hartz Peak is to our left; following cairns for 500 meters over a slight climb before a final steep climb over a rock scree to the summit.
-The final climb is marked by number of different cairn routes joining with each other at different sections.
-At the top enjoy fantastic views in all directions, including Federation Peak, that is, if the peak isn’t blanketed in fog (in which case you won’t see much, but the ambiance is still incredible).
-Even in heavy fog I have thoroughly enjoyed this walk, the well-marked trail provides a steady path to the top.
+Hartz Peak is to our left, following cairns for 500 meters over a slight climb before a final steep climb over rock scree to the summit.
+The final climb is marked by a number of different cairn routes joining with each other at different sections.
+At the top, enjoy fantastic views in all directions, including Federation Peak, that is if the peak isn’t blanketed in fog (in which case you won’t see much, but the ambience is still incredible).

 Hazards and Warnings